 If your air conditioner is running fine, you can keep on using it.
 However, if it ever develops a refrigerant leak, repairing the problem will be costly.
 That’s since Freon is only available in decreased, recycled amounts.

 Newer air conditioners have Puron®, or R-410A.
 But you can’t just put Puron in a Freon air conditioner, as pressure requirements are different.

 Our Techs Make Air Conditioning Installation Easy

-If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+If you’re still debating whether you should replace your 15-year-old air conditioner soon, consider this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up over time.
+And those savings can really accumulate over the years.

-We are aware that air conditioner cost is your top question.
-That’s why partnering with Childress Heating & AC for air conditioning installation in Fredericksburg and surrounding areas is simple and affordable.
-Our professionals will help you choose the right option for your needs and then review all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+We know that air conditioner cost is your top question.
+That’s why collaborating with Childress Heating & AC for air conditioning installation in Fredericksburg and surrounding areas is stress-free and affordable.
+Our pros will help you find the right model for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.

 Get in touch with us at 540-675-4306 to request your free, no-pressure estimate right away!